cezi/julianowe-eu/_works/bookplan.md

 Our primary client was <b>a middle-aged woman, a frequent traveler for leisure and business, who needed a tool to help her purchase multiple tours in one.</b></p>"

 gallery-research-two:
-  - assets/img/works/BPPersonalight.png
+  - assets/img/works/bookplan/BPPersona.png
-  - assets/img/works/BPEmpathyMaplight.png
+  - assets/img/works/bookplan/BPEmpathyMaplight.png

 # Ideation
 description5:
   title: On-board
-  text1: "<p>All hands on-board, our ideation process started with coming up of a short story where our persona finds BookPlan and tries to give it a try by booking her future vacations.
-The key part of the story was all about focus on touchpoints of our brand and better connection to the future users. </p>"
+  text1: "<p>All hands on-board, our ideation process started with coming up of a short story where Zofia finds BookPlan and tries to give it a try by booking her future vacations.
+The key part of the story was all about focus on <b>the touchpoints of our brand</b> and better connection to the future travellers. </p>"
   text2: "<p>
 </p>"

 gallery-ideation-one:
-  - assets/img/works/BPStorytellinglight.png
+  - assets/img/works/bookplan/BPStorytellinglight.png

 description6:
   title: Small turbulences
   text1: "<p></p>"
   text2: "<p>To enrich the experience our next crucial step was to establish a User Journey Path. </br></br>
-Within this path, we carefully considered potential issues that might be encountered during the trips.
+Within this path, we carefully considered <b>potential issues that might be encountered during the trips</b>.
 We devised swift and effective solutions to ensure that following the initial interaction with BookPlan, users remain encouraged and inclined to return for their future needs.</p>"

 gallery-ideation-two:
-  - assets/img/works/BPUJMZDJ.png
+  - assets/img/works/bookplan/BPUJMpicture.png

 # Testing
 description7: